 Q: What is Chattanooga 2.0?

-A: These two points summarize the plan:
+These two points summarize the intent of the movement:

 1. A community-wide initiative to improve academic excellence and career credentials in Hamilton County;